Memories of Horn Calls Past: My First Issue of The Horn Call, Part II–Reports on the 1979 Workshop and the Bass Horn

 The first report was by Leslie Gaska.
 It gave a great view of the event from a participants viewpoint (“Farkas was his usual ebullient self,” etc.) but if I were to pick one item that must have really stood out at the event based on the report it must have been the bass horn.

-Bruce has posted about the bass horn previously, with more information to be found here (the image above is linked from this site), and also check out this video!
-This is the same bass horn played recently; it is part of a collection in Texas.
+Bruce has posted about the bass horn previously, and also check out this video!
+This is the same bass horn played recently; it is now part of a collection in Texas.
 And I did buy that album mentioned above, it is a great one and I in fact still listen to it often!
 Horn and tuba is a favorite combination of mine.

 The next report was from Elaine Seiffert, and from her I would highlight several “reminiscences:”